xdk2mam/xdk2mam/mqtt-sdcard/README.md

 ```
 npm start
 ```
 If everything went fine, you should be able to see data on your console.
+Together with the sensor's dataset you will get an Address, Message ID and Bundle.

 ![Sensors data on MQTT Broker](https://puhal.uner.edu.ar/wp-content/uploads/mqttconsole.jpg)